fawziabuhussin/zad-alhidaya-platform/ENV_VARS_FOR_VERCEL.md

-# 🔐 Environment Variables لـ Vercel
+# 🔐 Environment Variables for Vercel

-## 🗂️ قم باستيراد من `env-templates/`
+## 🗂️ Quick Import from `env-templates/`

-يمكنك استيراد المتغيرات مباشرة عبر الملفات الموجودة في `env-templates/` داخل هذا المستودع (`api.env.template` و `web.env.template`). بعد نسخ أي ملف وإدخال القيم الحقيقية، استخدم زر "Import" في صفحة Environment Variables على Vercel ثم قم بإعادة النشر.
+Use the ready-to-import templates in `env-templates/`:
+- `api.env.template` → for `zad-alhidaya-platform-api` project
+- `web.env.template` → for `zad-alhidaya-web` project

+Copy the values from these files and add them in Vercel Dashboard → Settings → Environment Variables, then redeploy.

 ## 📋 قائمة Environment Variables المطلوبة